nbicocchi/learn-microservices/modules/resiliency/slides/4 - Distributed caching (Redis).md

 - **Pros**: Combines the advantages of RDB and AOF (fast recovery and high durability).
 - **Cons**: Increased disk space usage, potentially slower performance due to dual persistence operations.

 Each persistence method has its advantages depending on whether the priority is performance, durability, or fast recovery.
-The best choice will depend on your application's needs.

 ## Data Structures in Redis
 The data is organized using **key-value pairs**, where keys are unique identifiers, and values can be of different types as we will see later.
 Data in Redis is accessed by keys, making it a highly efficient and simple data store.